kvong/OSMC-Automation/README.md

 # Description:
-Automatically play and turn off background tv show.
+Automatically play and turn off background tv show with RPi.
 (Great for people who sleeps with the tv on.)

 # Prerequisite:
-- Raspberry PI with OSMC installed
+- Raspberry PI with OSMC installed.
 	- Guide: https://flixed.io/install-osmc-raspberry-pi/
 - SHOWNAME_bookmark.dat ( contain the index of the last episode played by osmc )
 - SHOWNAME_episodelist.dat ( contain the names of all the video files in a list)